 Improve Quality of you e-Learning

-Pre-Teaching – Within your blended learning approach, one feature teachers and students both seem to like is ‘pre-teaching’ and this is where particularly tricky topics come up again and again during a curriculum.
-With eLearning, this repetition can be supported and made easier.
+Within your blended learning approach, one feature teachers and students both seem to like is ‘pre-teaching’ and this is where particularly tricky topics come up again and again during a curriculum.
+With e-learning, this repetition can be supported and made easier.

-Retention – Also, retention is important with learning because students often fade away and their interest reduces.
-When repetition occurs, retention is more likely and this can be backed up with eLearning.
+Also, retention is important with learning because students often fade away and their interest reduces.
+When repetition occurs, retention is more likely and this can be backed up with e-learning.
 With an online course or test, the information will be ingrained in their minds.

 Improve Efficiency of your online training

-Co-Authoring – With an eLearning course, there is the option to add co-authors and this is a huge advantage to blended learning because teachers can work together.
+With an e-learning course, there is the option to add co-authors and this is a huge advantage to blended learning because teachers can work together.
 When two or more teachers combine over the internet, there is more chance of hitting the mark for learners.

 Improve Motivation of your learners